Major Maintenance & Traffic Engineering

 Deputy Director of Transportation

-The Highway and Bridge Operations Division is responsible for the planning, design, management, and construction of highway maintenance work on approximately 1,495 lane miles (approximately 665 centerline miles) of County-owned highways; including 192 bridges (60 are co-maintained with other agencies such as New York State Department of Transportation and New York State Thruway Authority), 344 major culverts, and approximately 140 retaining walls.
+The Major Maintenance and Traffic Engineering Division is responsible for the planning, design, management, and construction of major maintenance work on approximately 1,480 lane miles (approximately 664 centerline miles) of County-owned highways; including 192 bridges (60 are co-maintained with other agencies such as New York State Department of Transportation and New York State Thruway Authority), 344 major culverts, and approximately 140 retaining walls.
+This Division also conducts traffic engineering reviews, studies, and analyses and oversees City of Rochester programs.

 • Major Maintenance Section